adaugherity/zfs-backup/README.md

   on each filesystem or volume you wish to back up.
 All children of `pool/fs` are included in the backup.

-## Received properties and sharing
-Filesystem properties are included in the stream sent to the remote host.
-If you have set `sharenfs` on a filesystem, the remote host will attempt to share it using these same settings; this may fail if the sender and receiver are different OSes, and will continue reporting a "cannot share" error every time, even if the incremental stream does not contain any `sharenfs` settings.

-To resolve this, after the initial full send/receive, set `sharenfs=off` on the _target_ filesystem.
-As long as the property is not modified again on the sender, this will remain undisturbed.

-## "Cannot unmount" a deleted filesystem
-If you delete a filesystem on the source side, replicating this deletion to the target may fail with a "cannot unmount" error, e.g.:

-    cannot unmount '/export/backup/mongo': Operation not permitted
-    Error sending snapshot.

-This occurs on OSes where the kernel restricts mount operations, such that granting the **mount** right with `zfs allow` is insufficient.
-A simple workaround is to run `zfs unmount `_`filesystem`_ on the target and then run `zfs-backup.sh` again.

 ## Property values
 Given the hierarchy `pool/a/b`,